tliron/prudence/TUTORIAL.md

         }
     });

-A "resource" is similar to a router except it has "facets" instead of "routes".
-Whereas a route is an arbitrary handler, a facet handles a request by generating a representation and/or updating the resource.
+A "Resource" is similar to a "Router" except it has "facets" instead of "routes".
+Whereas a route is an arbitrary handler, a facet handles a request by generating a representation or otherwise affecting the resource (more on that later).
 A resource can have multiple facets, and each facet can have multiple representations.
 Each representation usually targets one or more content types.
 For example, you might have one representation for HTML and another representation for both JSON and YAML.
-This feature is provided for as a convenience to allow you to better separate and organize code.
+You can think of the "Resource" as encapsulating state with all facets making use of the same basic state.

 ### "present"